Digital agriculture

-Digital agriculture, sometimes known as smart farming or e-agriculture, is tools that digitally collect, store, analyze, and share electronic data and/or information in agriculture.
+Digital agriculture, sometimes known as smart farming or e-agriculture, are tools that digitally collect, store, analyze, and share electronic data and/or information in agriculture.
 The Food and Agriculture Organization of the United Nations has described the digitalization process of agriculture as the digital agricultural revolution.
 Other definitions, such as those from the United Nations Project Breakthrough, Cornell University, and Purdue University, also emphasize the role of digital technology in the optimization of food systems.

 Digital agriculture includes (but is not limited to) precision agriculture.
-Unlike precision agriculture, digital agriculture impacts the entire agri-food value chain — before, during, and after on-farm production.
-Therefore, on-farm technologies, like yield mapping, GPS guidance systems, and variable-rate application, fall under the domain of precision agriculture and digital agriculture.
+Unlike precision agriculture, digital agriculture impacts the entire agri-food value chain before, during, and after on-farm production.
+Therefore, on-farm technologies like yield mapping, GPS navigation, and tracking, and variable-rate application, fall under the domain of precision agriculture and digital agriculture.
 On the other hand, digital technologies involved in e-commerce platforms, e-extension services, warehouse receipt systems, blockchain-enabled food traceability systems, tractor rental apps, etc. fall under the umbrella of digital agriculture but not precision agriculture.